Here are some questions we’ve been receiving with the corresponding answers.

 At the southern end of the lake.
 Do you know of any parking lots/areas where we can park our cars for a couple of days while camping ?

-At the end of chemin Grand-Poisson-Blanc there is a space on the left of the road towards lac Vert immediately after the wooden bridge.
-Sometimes people park further, about 40 meters, where there use to be an intersection.
-There is a parking area for lac Vert further down that dirt road which is no longer maintained by the municipality.
-In the end of Newton bay (via the Trans-Outaouais and Montée Jean-Marc East) there is a municipal boat launch with parking spaces.
-Finally, in the Bowman sector, there is a descent with long-term parking which is managed by the Air-Eau-Bois outdoor center 819-457-4040.
-PLEASE BEFORE LEAVING, CHECK ON OUR POSTS OR WITH THE MUNICIPALITY ON THE CURRENT SITUATION ON THE ISLANDS CONCERNING OPEN PIT FIRES!
+For access to Poisson Blanc lake, at the end of Newton bay (Montée Jean-Marc) there is a municipal boat launch with parking spaces.
+Finally, in the Bowman sector, there is a boat launch with long-term parking which is managed by the Air-Eau-Bois outdoor center 819-457-4040.
+PLEASE BEFORE LEAVING, CHECK WITH THE OUTDOOR BASE ON THE CURRENT SITUATION ON THE ISLANDS ALSO CONCERNING OPEN PIT FIRES !

 I was recently at a beach in the Gatineau Park and was warned about the cercaria larva that have been causing swimmer’s itch in that area.
 Do you any information regarding swimmer’s itch on the lake ?